-A: Most cases of oral cancer are curable.
+Most cases of oral cancer are curable.
 Many cases of oral cancer are treated with surgery.
 There are several types of surgery used.
-If major surgery is done, the surgeon may also rebuild parts of the oral cavity to preserve appearance and the function of the mouth.
+If major surgery is done, the surgeon may also rebuild parts of the oral cavity to preserve the appearance and function of the mouth.
 Radiation therapy is also used to treat and cure oral cancer.
-It may also be used with surgery.
-Chemotherapy may also be used before or after surgery.
-Or chemotherapy may be used alone when the cancer is diagnosed in a later stage.
+It may be used with surgery.
+Chemotherapy may be used before or after surgery, or used alone when the cancer is diagnosed in a later stage.
 Effective chemotherapy can control further spread of the cancer.

 Clinical trials are studies of new kinds of cancer treatments.
 Doctors use clinical trials to learn how well new treatments work and what their side effects are.
 Promising treatments are ones that work better or have fewer side effects than the current treatments.
 People who participate in these studies get to use treatments before the FDA approves them for the public.
 People who join trials also help researchers learn more about cancer and help future cancer patients.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |